Jeffrey0312/CAB302-Software-Development-Prac/README.md

 ## Build file

 Now change to the top directory of `prac10`, which at this point should contain `src` and `utest` directories.
-Using an editor of your choice (preferably one that performs XML syntax highlighting- IntelliJ will do), create a file called
-`build.xml` with the elements and attributes described below.
-You should run ant (either from IntelliJ or from the command line) after you've completed each significant edit, as this will confirm that the syntax is OK.
+Create a file called `build.xml` with the elements and attributes described below.
+You should run ant from the command line after you've completed each significant edit, as this will confirm that the syntax is OK.
 You will find it easier to close each tag as it is opened, thus maintaining syntactically correct XML.

 Adjust any paths as needed in the instructions below.
 You may also find it helpful to have the lecture slides up for this as you will be writing an Ant build script from scratch here.